 Call center CRM software falls into six distinct categories:

-- Service-First CRM: Platforms built primarily for customer support and service operations, with CRM capabilities layered around ticketing, case management, and help desk workflows.
+- Service-First CRM: Built primarily for customer support and service operations, with CRM capabilities layered around ticketing, case management, and help desk workflows.

-- Sales-First CRM: CRM platforms optimized for pipeline management, deal tracking, and sales enablement, with service modules available as secondary add-ons.
+- Sales-First CRM: Optimized for pipeline management, deal tracking, and sales enablement, with service modules available as secondary add-ons.

-- Enterprise CRM: Large-scale platforms designed for complex, multi-business-unit deployments with deep ERP, back-office, and supply chain integration.
+- Enterprise CRM: Large-scale, multi-business-unit deployments with deep ERP, back-office, and supply chain integration.

 - Industry-Specific CRM: CRM solutions tailored to vertical-specific workflows and compliance requirements for industries like healthcare, financial services, and insurance contact centers.

-- AI-Native CRM: CRM platforms built with artificial intelligence at the core, delivering predictive analytics, automated engagement, and intelligent routing as foundational capabilities rather than bolt-on features.
+- AI-Native CRM: Built with artificial intelligence at the core, delivering predictive analytics, automated engagement, and intelligent routing as foundational capabilities.

 Types of Call Center CRM Software